noahcroghan/soft161_milestone_2/README.md

 password = ""  # Enter MySQL server password between quotes or leave blank
 ```

-7. Enter a MySQL shell, typically by running `mysql` from a terminal
+7. Enter a MySQL shell, typically by running `mysql` from a terminal.
-8. In the MySQL shell, run the following commands (only need to run these on the first installation)
+8. In the MySQL shell, run the following commands (only need to run these on the first installation).
     - `DROP DATABASE IF EXISTS crypto;`
     - `CREATE DATABASE crypto;`
-9. Run `installer/database_installer.py`
+9. Run `installer/database_installer.py`.
     - This will populate the database.
 You can verify it worked with the following commands:
         - `USE crypto;` (Will select the database)
         - `SELECT * FROM cryptocurrencies;` (Will get all cryptocurrency coins in the database)